node-prism/arc/README.md

 The provided `aggregate` helpers are: `$add`, `$sub`, `$mult`, `$div`, `$floor`, `$ceil` and `$fn`.

+Aggregation happens before projection.
+This means that you can define as many intermediate properties during the aggregation step as you wish, before ultimately projecting them out of the result documents.
+In the example below, `total` is created and used by subsequent aggregation steps before being projected out of the result.

 ```typescript
 // [
 //   { math: 72, english: 82, science: 92 },